-B. Check the balance of the door by opening it halfway to see if it suspends without being inclined to open or close on its own. a.
+A. Check the balance of the door by opening it halfway to see if it suspends without being inclined to open or close on its own. a.
 If the door closes on its own, the counterweights are not heavy enough, and you need to weld on extra plates.

-NOTE: You must ground your welder directly to the counterweight that you are adding weight to so that the electrical current does not run through the cable and melt its core.
+\ NOTE: You must ground your welder directly to the counterweight so that the electrical current does not run through the cable and melt its core.

-b.
-If the door opens on its own, the counterweights are too heavy, and you need to remove weight.
+- b.
+If the door opens on its own, the counterweights are too heavy. - c.

-c.
 Also, the door is balanced if you can open and close it with the same amount of pressure.

-C. Fully open and close the door to make sure nothing hinders the counterweights or the door's travel.
-Fix any obstructions before you proceed.

-D. To open the door manually, push the bottom toward the upward until it gently rests in its open position.

-outside, and slowly guide it

-NOTE: Be careful not to allow the door to slam open or shut because that will eventually cause damage to the door, which may make it dangerous to use.
+- B. Fully open and close the door to make sure nothing hinders the counterweights or the door's travel.
+Fix any obstructions before you proceed. - C. To open the door manually, lift the bottom, and slowly guide it upward until it gently rests in its open position.
+Close the door by gently pulling the bottom down until the door closes fully. - \ NOTE: Be careful not to allow the door to slam open or shut because that will eventually cause damage to the door, which may make it dangerous to use.

-Process 6 - Engaging the Motor to the Door (For manual doors, skip to process 7)
+Process 6- Engaging the Motor to the Door (For manual doors, skip to process 7)

-1. Connect the trolleys
+1 Connect the door to the trolleys